 They are waiting; the dragons and monsters, both humans and other kinds, the heroes and the ordinary folk, for even ordinary folk have tales to tell, the wee folk who aren’t that wee and aren’t that cute, and all the other denizens of dozens of worlds.

-The tale traveler is also a woman from Luray, Virginia in 1861 full of heartache and anticipation, entering quite a different civil war.
+The tale traveler is also a woman from Winchester, Virginia in 1861 full of heartache and dread, entering quite a different civil war.
 She knows what is about to come will leave no one whole; certainly not her and the Confederate captain she is forbidden to wed until after the war.
-She’s a spy, a nurse, a teacher, and a lover.
-There’s a reason Pinkerton thinks the southern woman is the single greatest threat to the northern war effort.
-Would that Pinkerton was the only problem, but curses and demons exist even in Virginia.
+She’s a nurse, a teacher, a lover, and sometimes spies wear crinolines.
+There’s a reason Pinkerton thinks the southern woman is the single greatest threat to the north.

 In yet another world, she has listened to the dragons sing to each other across the misty valley and lamented so few of them survive.
 Not even the giant, mythical Storm Callers who escort the singing dragons back to the summer valleys to hatch their young know what is killing them.
 How can a simple army commander, who has seldom left her kingdom’s borders hope to save them?

 For now, though, sit down.
-Join Julie and her muse in a soothing cup of tea.
+Join Julie and her muse with a glass of sweet tea.
 Enjoy a snickerdoodle cookie and listen to a short story about a woman scorned or one about the day the devil wore blue.
 Perhaps the tale spinners will weave something new . . . something with an ending unknown until they twist it out with a flourish and a flash.